ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   ]

   The package manager and build system, Nix, is purely functional and operates under this same functional programming maxim of immutability.
 In Nix the packages used to build development environments and software are immutable, and never change after being built.
 Nix stores packages in a Nix store, where each package has its own unique directory denoted by a cryptographic hash of the package's build dependency graph.
 Nix (the package manager) configured in Nix (the functional programming language), where packages are built from _Nix expressions_.
 A Nix expression describes all aspects of a package build action to form a derivation.
 Nix expressions are deterministic, as in that building a package from an Nix expression twice will produce the same output.

+  #framed_terms[
+    #terms.item[Reproducibility][
+        Reproducibility is a property of a computation satisfying the following condition:

+        $forall c in C, forall i in I, forall e_1, e_2 in E, "eval" = (c, i, e_1) = "eval" = (c, i, e_2)$

+        where
+        - C is the set of all possible computations
+        - I is the set of all possible input arguments
+        - E is the set of all possible execution environments (such as hardware, software, spacetime)

+        If a computation satisfies this condition then it said to be reproducible @dellaiera_2024.
+      ]
+  ]

   == II.
 Nix the functional programming language